camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/configuration.md

 ### Custom identity provider security context

-If you require configuring SSL context exclusively for identity provider:
+If you require configuring SSL context exclusively for your identity provider:

 ```yaml
 camunda: